nikvdp/bbb/README.md

 ### Prepare your project

 1. Clone this repo
+2. Run `git submodule update --init --recursive` to pull in babashka's source.
-2. Add your code under the `src/` folder using the standard Clojure folder structure, and make sure the namesapce you'll be using as your app's entrypoint has a `-main` function.
+2. Add your code under the `src/` folder using the standard Clojure folder structure, and make sure the namespace you'll be using as your app's entrypoint has a `-main` function.
     - If you plan to use [`cli-matic`][cli-matic] (recommended) to parse your CLI options, require `run-cmd` from `bbb.core` (see `example.core` for an example)